When does the CCRA have its monthly meeting?

 How much are the dues to support the CCRA?

-Our annual dues are $20.00 per year.
+Our annual dues are $30.00 per year for a single membership.
+A family membership is $5.00 per additional family member with a maximum cost of $40.00 per year.
 Our approach is to only charge enough to support our existing costs.
 We did an excellent job of building the repeaters in the first place and they have not required much maintenance.
 We are in the process of reviewing proposed projects and will determine financial support requirements as needed.
-If the project cost more money than we have in the bank, we will with the approval of membership, ask for and collect additional funds from our membership through a special assessment.
+If the project cost more money than we have in the bank, we will, with the approval of membership, ask for and collect additional funds from our membership through a special assessment.

 How should the repeater be used?

 The VHF repeater historically has not been used for “rag chewing” and has been used primarily for public service events.
 This mode of operation works well for those who want to listen for their friends to show up, coordinate or have a short QSO.
 The repeater is open and we ask that it is shared in a courteous manner.

 We ask that the UHF repeaters not be used due to potential interference to the Air Force PAVE PAWS over the horizon RADAR system.
 The UHF repeaters should only be used for administrative command and control incidents.
 The last thing we need is to be